-The Covid-19 pandemic, which began to have significant impacts in early 2020, presents a major risk to the global economy.
+The Covid-19 pandemic, presents a major risk to the global economy.
 The Society continues to monitor the impact of the virus.
 In March 2020 the Society moved largely to home based working.
-A pandemic planning committee met regularly throughout 2020.
+A pandemic planning committee met regularly throughout 2020 and 2021.
 It continues to assess the needs of the business and has modelled various scenarios for operational and staff resilience.
-Particular consideration has been given to the increased cyber risks because of home-working and the increased level of cyber threats in recent months.
+Particular consideration has been given to the increased cyber risks and employee resilience because of home-working and the increased level of cyber threats.
 Impacts to the Society's markets have been modelled and are within stressed capabilities for the business.